TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- There is a case where Data and Shuncio were synchronized with each other, but both had non-canonical version of the world, while I had it canonical
 	- possibly bad packet payload?
 		- why would a client on the same machine not desync?
+	- turn off fused add and multiply
+	- test if replaying editor session yields same results if forcing a re-serialize of the solvable every frame
+		- and if serialized bytes are identical after re-serialization cycle
+		- make sure to use Release on Windows
+		- we can re-serialize random number of times to avoid the need for relaunch
+			- sometimes 0
+	- to test reinference determinism, test if completely reinferring arbitrary number of times yields equal result as reinferring always just once
+	- perhaps reinference inadvertently modifies something of the solvable?
+		- however, everybody reinfers all the same
+	- doesnt the joined player reinfer twice? once on load, another time on shall reinfer

 - 2 seconds longer freeze time
 - autoswitch on weapon drop
+	- this can be done gui-side when post solving the drops
 - autoswitch on empty ammo

 - (Shuncio) some possible crash before start of the next round